-All Mumsnet product reviews are written by real parents after weeks of research and testing.
+All Mumsnet product reviews are written by real parents after weeks of research and testing – this includes recommendations from the Mumsnet forums.
 We work hard to provide honest and independent advice you can trust.
 Sometimes, we earn revenue through affiliate (click-to-buy) links in our articles.
 However, we never allow this to influence our coverage.
-Read our How test page to find out more.
+Read our how we test page to find out more.

 You might also like